St. Patrick's Cathedral - New York City (Photo: Mike Baker - www.bakerlite.co.uk)

 4 manuals, 51 stops, 56? ranks

-In 1905, organ builder Robert Hope-Jones installed the first Diaphone stop in country on the Jardine organ.
+In 1905, organ builder Robert Hope-Jones installed the first Diaphone stop in the country on the Jardine organ.
 This addition proved to be temporary.

 Great Organ (Manual II) – 61 notes